yiisoft/validator/docs/guide/conditional-validation.md

 ## `skipOnEmpty` - skipping a rule if the validated value is "empty"

-By default, missing (when using attributes) and empty values are validated (if the value is missing, it's assumed to be
+By default, missing (when using attributes) and empty values are validated (if the value is missing, it is assumed to be
 `null`).
 This is undesirable if you want an attribute to be optional.
 To change this behavior, use `skipOnEmpty: true`.

 An example with an optional language attribute: